-The Graduate Academy, developed by the Office of Graduate Education & Life, is comprised of programs that help graduate and professional students complete their degrees, teach and research effectively, and plan for their careers.
+The Graduate Academy, a collaborative project of the Office of Graduate Education & Life and Academic Innovation, is comprised of programs that help graduate and professional students complete their degrees, teach and research effectively, and plan for their careers.
 Our goal is to enhance graduate students’ experience at WVU by preparing them for academic and nonacademic positions to increase their competitiveness in the job market.

-Graduate Academy programs focus on a core group of transferable skills that contribute to career success:
+Graduate Academy programs focus on a core group of transferable skills that contribute to graduate school and career success:

 Click here to view our Transferable Skills chart.

 - Teaching at the College Level

 - Career Exploration

 Professional Development Workshop Series

 Workshops throughout the year address topics such as academic writing, college teaching, conference presentations, publishing research, deciding on a career path, effective communication skills, and personal development.